 Training is conducted throughout the year both on a part-time and full-time basis, and is planned to fit in with the University's programme of activities.
-Part-time training is conducted on Friday nights, and on one weekend each month between March and August.
-Full-time training consists of a 21 day regimental field exercise in February or a 10-14 day camp in the May vacation.
 Enquiries should be directed to the Adjutant, Regimental Headquarters, Day Avenue, Kensington.